-- The ways authors construct arguments and features of written, spoken and multimodal texts to position audiences to impact and position audiences to share a point of view. - The conventions of discussion and debate and features of analytical and comparative responses to texts. - Oral presentation to develop a viewpoint on an issue, prepare argument and its supporting evidence, to engage and position the target audience to share their point of view.
+Crafting Texts Exploring Argument - Argument Analysis and Point of View oral presentation Develop an understanding of effective and cohesive writing How to construct texts for specific contexts, purposes and audiences Describe their decisions made about vocabulary, text structures, language features and conventions during the writing process The ways authors construct arguments and features of written, spoken and multimodal texts to position audiences to impact and position audiences to share a point of view The conventions of discussion and debate and features of analytical and comparative responses to texts Oral presentation - to develop a viewpoint on an issue, prepare argument and its supporting evidence, to engage and position the target audience to share their point of view.

-What types of things will I do?
 Learning tasks may include:

-Comparative analytical response to texts, written text that presents an argument or viewpoint, Comparative argument analysis of written and visual language used to attempt to persuade the audience to share the point of view on an issue currently debated in the media, Point of View oral presentation of a current media issue.
-Listening tasks that assess comprehension and knowledge of how oral language is used to create meaning.
+Analytical responses to texts, written texts that presents an argument or viewpoint, analysis of written and visual language used to attempt to persuade the audience to share the point of view on an issue currently debated in the media, Point of View oral presentation of a current media issue.
+Tasks that assess comprehension and knowledge of how oral language is used to create meaning.

-- Ability to identify, analyse and discuss ideas, themes and issues in set texts. - Ability to develop written structured extended responses. - Effective communication skills (written and oral). - Ability to explore and support ideas, points of view and issues orally, and listening to others.
+- Ability to identify, analyse and discuss ideas, themes and issues in set texts - Ability to develop written structured extended responses - Effective communication skills (written and oral) - Ability to explore and support ideas, points of view and issues orally, and listening to others.

-POSSIBLE PATHW POSSIBLE PATHWAY (depending on eligibility)
+POSSIBLE PATHWAY (depending on eligibility)

 YEAR 10 ENGLISH AS AN ADDITIONAL LANGUAGE

 YEAR 11 ENGLISH AS AN ADDITIONAL LANGUAGE

 YEAR 12 ENGLISH AS AN ADDITIONAL LANGUAGE